jackyzha0/jackyzha0.github.io/content/posts/agi.md

 These connectionist networks are very inspired by the structure of the brain, with its hierarchical patterns and compositional nature[^6], rather than the rational manipulation of symbols that is observed in GOFAI.

 ## The Potemkin Village Analogy
 While it is obvious that GOFAI and NFAI are very different approaches to constructing AI systems, how do they differ in their resilience to failure?
-An analogy that may be useful in visualizing this is a [potemkin village](thoughts/potemkin%20village.md) &mdash; a fake village that is built to resemble and deceive others into thinking it is real.
+An analogy that may be useful in visualizing this is a [potemkin village](thoughts/potemkin%20village.md): a fake village that is built to resemble and deceive others into thinking it is real.
 AI systems attempt to build a sort of 'potemkin village' that "works well on naturally occurring data, but is exposed as fake when one visits points in space that do not have high probability"[^7].

 GOFAI systems are excellent at "processing syntactical patterns like those characteristic of logical formulae, ordinary sentences, and many inferences"[^1], but are also very narrow-minded and vulnerable when it comes to unexpected variations or oddities in the input given.
 The potemkin village that a GOFAI system may construct will hold up if only seen from the intended angles, but any slight deviation from an intended or expected input would shatter the illusion immediately.

 NFAI systems, on the other hand, are "adept at finding various sort of similarities among patterns, at recognizing repeated (or almost repeated) patterns and filling in missing parts of incomplete patterns"[^1].
 These also happen to be the exact things that GOFAI systems struggle with.
 The potemkin village that a NFAI system may construct will hold up much more robustly to unexpected patterns or noisy input, but will, at heart, still be a fake village.

 ## Rationality and explainability
-In GOFAI systems, [intentionality](thoughts/intentionality.md) &mdash; the meaning and semantics behind the tokens &mdash; is injected through explicit programming by those who create it.
+In GOFAI systems, [intentionality](thoughts/intentionality.md) -- the meaning and semantics behind the tokens -- is injected through explicit programming by those who create it.
 These GOFAI systems are able to process these tokens and make conclusions based off of logic and reason rather than just trial-and-error.
 Case in point, expert systems.
 These if-then statements can easily explain decisions by showing which parts evaluated as true or false in its decision making process[^3].

 [Connectionist networks](thoughts/connectionist%20networks.md), for the most part, are very hard to explain and are often dubbed black-box models due to the hidden nature of its internal workings.
-Unlike GOFAI systems, its internal representation model is defined by the state of the entire network rather than that of any single unit &mdash; this is commonly referred to as a distributed model of connectionist representation[^8] and is often claimed to be one of the distinctive features of connectionism.
+Unlike GOFAI systems, its internal representation model is defined by the state of the entire network rather than that of any single unit -- this is commonly referred to as a distributed model of connectionist representation[^8] and is often claimed to be one of the distinctive features of connectionism.

 ## Models of [representation](thoughts/representation.md)
 To put it in sound terminology, note while in the GOFAI system, the *tokens* are the objects of formal processing, so the system which manipulates the tokens is the actual vehicle of computation.
 The tokens themselves are also *representations* of aspects of the world, so they are also vehicles of mental content.
 In GOFAI systems, tokens are both the vehicle of computation and the vehicle of mental content.